HTTP-RPC/Lima/README.md

 Lima requires iOS 15 or later.

 # Lima Classes
 Auto layout in UIKit is implemented via layout constraints, which, while powerful, are not particularly convenient to work with.
-To simplify the process, Lima provides a set of view classes whose sole responsibility is managing the size and position of their respective subviews:
+To simplify the process, Lima provides a set of view classes whose sole responsibility is managing the size and position of their respective subviews.
+These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly:

-* `LMRowView` - arranges subviews in a horizontal line
+* `LMRowView` - arranges subviews in a horizontal line, optionally aligning to baseline
-* `LMColumnView` - arranges subviews in a vertical line
+* `LMColumnView` - arranges subviews in a vertical line, optionally aligning nested elements to a grid
 * `LMAnchorView` - anchors subviews to one or more edges

-These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly.
-They can be nested to create complex layouts that automatically adjust to orientation or screen size changes.

 For example, the periodic table shown below was constructed using a combination of Lima's layout views and `UILabel` instances: